As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Tell the Quality of Tourmaline

-The rarest tourmaline you can find is neon blue or green with copper tones, so the brighter the color of tourmaline, the higher the quality.
+The rarest tourmaline you can find is neon blue or green with copper tones, so the brighter the color of the tourmaline, the higher the quality.
 The larger stones are more expensive, as is true with most gemstones.

 The price of tourmaline can vary greatly, with some types being inexpensive and others costing thousands of dollars.
 High-quality tourmaline is usually only found in Brazil, however.